TeodorStevanovic/React_Event_Handlers/README.md

 The reverse function reverses the order of items in the list.
 Clicking the button triggers an event handler that reverses the list displayed.
 The button text is passed via props.children.

+# ClickableList Component

+This React component renders a list of clickable items passed via the items prop.
+When an item is clicked, the component finds the clicked item by its id and logs the item's name to the console.

+It demonstrates how to handle click events on list elements in React.